-For some time now there have been whispers and speculation of a Great Lakes Hyperloop project materializing.
-It would be a first-of-its-kind form of futuristic travel that would link cities of the midwest to one another in a matter of minutes.
-But now it seems like more than speculation.
-This time last year Executive Director of Northeast Ohio Areawide Coordinating Agency (NOACA) Grace Gallucci added fuel to the flames when she stated that the project “is closer than just a pipe dream” and plans involving the Great Lakes would make it “the first great Hyperloop route in the U.S.”
+For some time there were whispers and speculation of a seismic Great Lakes Hyperloop project materializing.
+It was mooted to be a first-of-its-kind form of futuristic travel that would link cities of the Midwest to one another in a matter of minutes.

-While information is hard to come by, and many sources seem tight-lipped about ongoing progress bit by bit it is looking like a legitimate hyperloop plan is forming.
+While thorough information regarding the development of the project is hard to come by, and many sources seem tight-lipped about ongoing progress, bit by bit it is looking like a legitimate hyperloop plan is forming.
 Tests are reportedly being continuously carried out at a Hyperloop Transportation Technologies’ test track in Toulouse, France with a manned drive planned for this year.

-There may be nothing concrete in the near future yet but Chicagoans who find themselves regularly in transit can look forward to traveling more than 10x faster than traditional rail, 3x faster than high-speed rail, and at airplane-like speeds without the risks, waits, and delays.
+There may be nothing concrete right now but Chicagoans who find themselves regularly in transit can look forward to traveling more than 10x faster than traditional rail, 3x faster than high-speed rail, and at airplane-like speeds without the risks, waits, and delays.

 Is this the future?

 [Featured image from Instagram / @virginhyperloop]